syahmi001/multinav_turtlebot3/README.md

 `cd ~/catkin_ws && catkin_make`

 If no error found, congratulation!
-You have successfullt installed the package.
+You have successfully installed the package.

 ## Running the package

 Copy and paste these lines in your respective terminal.

 - Terminal 1 : Running ros node master

 `roscore`

 - Terminal 2 : Initiating and Running Gazebo environment